jaysonsantos/flash-card-generator/README.md

 pipenv run python -m spacy download fr
 ```

-For now you can rrun the code with this:
+For now you can run the code with this:
 ```
 pipenv run python -m learning --help
 ```